Frequently Asked Questions About the Impact100 South Jersey Grant Process

 What do you mean by a grant in support of “core mission”?

-How does Impact100 SJ decide who receives the grant?
+How does Impact100 SJ decide who receives the core mission grant?

-All applying organizations first undergo an Eligibility Review consisting of information on their non-profit and finances, which will be examined by our Finance Review Committee, made up of Impact100SJ members with relevant knowledge of finance.
+All applying organizations first submit a Grant Eligibility Application consisting of information on their non-profit and finances, which will be examined by our Finance Review Committee made up of Impact100SJ members with relevant knowledge of finance.